 In this post, we look at some ideas to make Pinterest work for you, how to create images and pin for your biz and some tools to make it all much easier.

 Get Inspired For Your Pins

-Take a peeps at how some brands you love are using Pinterest for business to spark some ideas and inspiration for how you could promote your business, too.
+Take a peek at how some brands you love are pinning on Pinterest for business to spark some ideas and inspiration for how you could promote your business, too.

 Anthropologie demonstrates how ideas, stories, and events, as well as products themselves, make for exciting boards.

 The Passion Planner folks are also a great example of using inspirational quotes, tips, customer reviews, product images, themed ideas and tools to make compelling boards.

 Brainstorm some board ideas and themes that would be great for your own business.
 Think of subjects that would be useful, that would inspire your clients, and that would be great for being shared by others.
 Consider quotes, tips, seasonal themes, occasional themes, product stories, behind the scenes, and customer reviews.

 You might like to document an event, launch, or some behind the scenes info with images and pin them on a board.

 Check out how Brand Republic documented the Starbucks free latte and extra shot promo on Pinterest as an example:

 You could also group ideas and concepts on boards to inspire others and encourage social interaction.
 For example, pin your inspirations, your work in progress, mood boards, themed collections, sales items.